spring-projects/spring-data-couchbase/README.md

 entity.
 In addition to the ones provided through the `CrudRepository`, you can add your own methods as well.

-In general, every CRUD method that does not depend on a single key (like `findById`) needs a backing View, `all` on the server side (the design document is by default expected to be the uncapitalized name of the entity, like `user`).
+In general, every CRUD method that does not depend on a single key (like `findById`) needs a backing View, `all` on the server side (the design document is by default expected to be the uncapitalized name of the entity, like `userInfo`).

 ## Custom Repository Methods and Views
 Finder methods you define, if annotated with `@View`, also are backed by views.
 Either you want to return all items from